RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 Degree Apprenticeships

-Degree apprenticeships (level 6/7) are a popular level of the apprenticeship framework.
+Degree apprenticeships (Level 6/7) are the last stop on your apprenticeship journey.

 To qualify, you'll need A-Levels and a certain number of UCAS points.
-A Higher Apprenticeship will also suffice.
+Higher Apprenticeship are accepted, too.

 APPLY FOR DEGREE APPRENTICESHIPS